 Over the years, mining has sparked vast and varied perspectives on the benefits and impacts on the environment, economy, and development.

-While mining will always have an impact on the environment in some capacity, one thing is clear: The responsible management of natural resources and ecosystems such as soils, plants, animals, water and air, and the services they provide, is central to the efforts of any society seeking to become more sustainable.
+Mining across the State of Florida has evolved over the years making one thing clear: The responsible management of natural resources and ecosystems and the services they provide, during and after mining is central to the efforts of increasing sustainability.

-For more than 30 years, we at Morris-Depew Associates have always strived to strike a balance between smart growth, land owner rights and conservation.
+For more than 30 years, we at Morris-Depew Associates have always strived to strike a balance between smart growth, land-owner rights, economic expansion, and conservation.

 Local and state governments use limerock for projects, as does the private sector.
 Having this natural resource available locally helps keep costs down while keeping jobs and revenues local.

-The Southeast Lee quadrant of Southwest Florida has proven to be an optimal area for mining due to its natural resources available and opportunities for environmental enhancement and conservation.
+The Southeast Lee quadrant of Southwest Florida has proven to be an optimal area for limerock mining due to the natural resources available and opportunities for environmental enhancement and conservation.

-Building on our years of experience in land planning, we have carefully crafted successful plans that purposely preserve high quality interconnected habitats while also identifying areas for limerock extraction where soil boring indicates the resources are available.
+Building on our years of experience in land planning, we have carefully crafted successful plans that purposely preserve high quality interconnected habitats while also identifying areas for limerock extraction where soil borings indicate the resources are available.

-Following the 2010 amendments to the Lee Comprehensive Plan, the firm expanded its focus in this region to assist landowners with the transition from mining operations to balanced residential development.
+In recent years, the firm has expanded its focus in this region to assist landowners with the transition away from mining operations to balanced residential development.

-Projects during this timeframe include: Corkscrew Shores, WildBlue, Timber Creek and CenterPlace.
+Projects during this timeframe include: Corkscrew Shores, WildBlue, Verdana Village.

 Each of these properties are clear examples of the measured and innovative steps taken to support the evolution of a mining project underscored by responsible growth management plans.